Powered by Coverage.com (NPN: 19966249)

 Finding the best homeowners insurance company for you

 Home insurance companies typically use more than a dozen factors (that are personal to you) to calculate your rate.
 In most states, these factors include your credit history, ZIP code, claims history and marital status, among others.
 As a result, insurance rates, coverage options and savings opportunities differ across people and companies.
 When in doubt, you might find it helpful to speak with an independent agent or broker who can request quotes from multiple companies on your behalf.
-They may also be able to give greater insight into your specific coverage needs.
+They may also be able to provide greater insight into your specific coverage needs.

 Learn more about how to choose the best home insurance company: